Major Projects updates

 The Narrabri Tourism Hub will further transform Tibbereena Street into an attractive destination for the community and visitors to the area.

-Tenders are being advertised for the next stages of the project.
+Tenders have closed for the next stages of the project.
+These stages include:

 It follows the previous successful delivery of an amenities block and access pathways.

-Following award of tenders, installation works will take place from December 2025 through to April 2026 (beginning with delivery of the play equipment).
+Following award of tenders, works will begin on the project, starting with delivery of the play equipment.

 The $1.4 million project has been made possible thanks to funding through Round 1 of the Australian Government’s Growing Regions Program.